osmium-org/common-loadout-format/specifications/draft-common-loadout-format-01.md

 Each subcategory gets its own section below with a more detailed specification.

+The main object can contain the following keys:

+- `clf-version` (REQUIRED), an integer representing the version of the format used.

-The `clf-version` key MUST be present in the root JSON object.
-This document describes the version 1 of the common loadout format; see older or newer revisions of this document for other versions of the format.
+  This document describes the version 1 of the common loadout format;
+  see older or newer revisions of this document for other versions of the format.

+- `client-version` (OPTIONAL), an integer representing the build number of the EVE Online client that should be used for this loadout.

 ## 2.4.
 Additional fields                       {#additional-fields}